 In order to sync the things you care about, Unito needs the authorization to make changes within your tools.
 For most tools, the authorization process is fairly simple.
 However, there are some permissions you should check so we can sync without issues.
 Here are these permissions, outlined for each tool.

-Just make sure the user account selected for the sync is a member of the Trello Board you want to sync.
+Just make sure the user account selected for the flow is a member of the Trello Board you want to sync.

 If you get stuck on setting up permissions schemes in Jira, you can find a guide here.

 Your account needs to be a full member of your organization, not a guest.
 Then, make sure the account is part of the Asana team that owns the project you want to sync.

 Unito only needs special permissions if you want to create Teamwork projects directly from Unito.
 To do this, you must have administrator permissions in Teamwork or permission to add projects.
 If you don't have these permissions, reach out to someone who has administrator permissions.